irisnet/testnets/testnets/How to use keybase.md

 # How to use keybase

+The --keybase-sig is a 16-digit string that is generated with a keybase.io account.
+It's a cryptographically secure method of verifying your identity across multiple online networks.
+The Keybase API allows us to retrieve your Keybase avatar.
+This is how you can add a logo to your validator profile

 1. Go to https://keybase.io/
 2. Click `login`，then` Join Keybase` and finish the sign up process
 3. Click `add a PGP key`，then choose `I need a public key`，then click `Ok，got it`。